 Some people might be convinced to quit their blog because of this post.
 If this post is making you think of quitting your blog, I think you should quit.
 There are millions of blogs out there written by people who are just churning out mush without real feeling or sentiment; what the internet really needs is more bloggers who have found that one thing inside of them that rings true.
 If a simple post at The Simple Dollar is making you question that truth, then it’s probably not the thing that will inspire great passion within you.
 And it is that passion alone that makes a blog great.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Addressing Your Readers, or back to the previous one, Essential Reading.